Azure-Samples/service-bus-dotnet-manage-queue-with-advanced-features/README.md

 - csharp
 products:
 - azure
-services: Service-Bus
+extensions:
-platforms: dotnet
+- services: Service-Bus
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing Service Bus Queues with advanced features in C# - sessions, dead-lettering, de-duplication and auto-deletion of idle entries #

  Azure Service Bus basic scenario sample.
  - Create namespace.
  - Add a queue in namespace with features session and dead-lettering.
  - Create another queue with auto-forwarding to first queue.
 [Remove]
  - Create another queue with dead-letter auto-forwarding to first queue.
 [Remove]
  - Create second queue with Deduplication and AutoDeleteOnIdle feature
  - Update second queue to change time for AutoDeleteOnIdle.
  - Update first queue to disable dead-letter forwarding and with new Send authorization rule
  - Update queue to remove the Send Authorization rule.
  - Get default authorization rule.
  - Get the keys from authorization rule to connect to queue.
  - Send a "Hello" message to queue using Data plan sdk for Service Bus.
  - Delete queue
  - Delete namespace

 ## Running this Sample ##